 You should be physically and mentally fit enough to carry out the tasks during an emergency, and uphold the fundamental principles of the British Red Cross when requested to help.

 Becoming a community reserve volunteer is quick and easy, you just need to fill in our online form.
+Watch out for your welcome e-mail which will include information on how to complete your registration.

 When a crisis hits, people often turn up at the scene to help in whatever way they can.
 They can be of great use, but there is no way of knowing how many might turn up.